Were Ancient Tamils the first to Write about a 6th sense?!

 According to the Tholkappiyam, the oldest surviving Tamil text (dating back over 2,000 years), after touch, taste, smell, sight, and hearing, we have the mind.

-Mind in this context couldn't just mean the ability to make decisions and problem-solve — we know animals can do this too.
+Now, mind in this context couldn't just mean the ability to make decisions and problem-solve, since we know animals can do this too.

 So what did Tholkappiyar mean?